Georgia Tech vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 - In Georgia Tech's seven games this season, it has three wins against the spread.

-- The Yellow Jackets have been favored by 4.5 points or more three times this season and covered the spread in one of them.
+- The Yellow Jackets have covered the spread once this season when favored by 4.5 points or more (in three chances).

-- Georgia Tech's games this year have eclipsed the over/under four times in seven opportunities (57.1%).

 - Georgia Tech is 2-2 against the spread and 3-1 overall this season when the team scores more than 23.1 points.

-- When Georgia Tech totals over 381.6 yards, the team is 2-4 against the spread and 3-3 overall.
+- When Georgia Tech totals more than 381.6 yards, the team is 2-4 against the spread and 3-3 overall.

 - This year, the Yellow Jackets have seven turnovers, one fewer than the Hokies have takeaways (8).